-Current Healthcare Reforms are focused on patient health education, health advocacy and disease prevention.
-Qualifying for a National Provider Identification (NPI) number to provide health education is a meaningful and important credential for healthcare professionals to earn.
+Value-Base Healthcare reimbursement places emphasis on disease prevention, patient health education, and patient engagement as important components of quality care leading to decreased chronic disease and healthcare costs.
+Qualifying for a unique National Provider Identification (NPI) number to provide patient health education is a meaningful and important credential for qualified healthcare professionals to earn.

-A qualified, trained professional can provide patient health education which can better serve patients and clients to take control of their health and well being.
-The NPI number also increases utilization of health insurance payment options for their patients.
+A credentialed and specialty trained professional who can provide comprehensive, yet demystified patient health education, better serves their patients to take control of their health and well being and also increases utilization of health insurance payment options for their patients.

 How to Qualify for an NPI Number

-To qualify, non-physician health care professionals, such as nurses, health educators and mental health professionals, with a scope of practice that includes patient health education, must have qualifications that are consistent with guidelines or standards established or recognized by a physician society, non-physician healthcare professional society/association, or other appropriate source.
+To qualify, non-physician health care professionals, such as nurses, mental health professionals, pharmacists or nutritionists, with a scope of practice that includes patient education, must earn qualifications that are consistent with guidelines or standards established or recognized by a physician society, non-physician healthcare professional society/association, or other appropriate source of training from an accredited program.

 The NIWH 3-in-1 Whole Health Education® training is